-The preparation of the Draft Plan and the SEA were fully integrated due to the fact that both have been carried out by the same team - the Development Planning Unit of Sligo County Council.
+The preparation of the Draft Plan, its proposed amendments and the SEA were fully integrated due to the fact that all work has been carried out by the same team - the Development Planning Unit of Sligo County Council.
 Figure 2.1 below shows the main stages in the SEA process in relation to the CDP process.